Mad182/video-to-gif/README.md

 # video-to-gif

-Convert video files to animated GIF using FFmpeg libraries for decoding the video and custom Wu quantization + Floyd-Steinberg dithering for GIF encoding.
+Convert video files to animated GIF using FFmpeg libraries for decoding the video and custom Wu's quantization + Floyd-Steinberg dithering for GIF encoding.

 This is the default encoder on https://ezgif.com/